-At the heart of LVN are ordinary people sharing their voices in small group, in-person conversations led and recorded by experienced facilitators in the community.
-Unlike the often shallow and divisive discourse of social media, facilitated in-person conversation about locally relevant topics tends to be deeper, more civil, and constructive.
-LVN facilitators organize these conversations in local gathering spots such as libraries, community centers, and kitchen tables, where participants will have a unique opportunity to listen, learn, speak and be heard.
+LVN is fueled by ordinary people sharing their voices in small-group, in-person discussions led by experienced conversation hosts in the community.
+LVN hosts organize these conversations in gathering spots such as libraries, community centers, and kitchen tables, where participants will have a unique opportunity to listen, learn, speak and be heard.

 Connecting hosts and conversations digitally